covuworie/navigation-single-page-applications/README.md

 # Navigation for Single Page Applications

+The code in this repository is effectively forked from the [navigation](https://github.com/curran/screencasts/tree/gh-pages/navigation) directory of this screencast repository.
+See the comments from the original author below.
+The only difference is here I decide to follow through using typescript instead.

+## Running the code

+Each individual part is treated as a separate `node` project.
+To execute the code in the `src` directory of a `snapshot` do the following:

+1. Navigate to the root-level folder of a snapshot containing a `package.json` file.
+2. Run ```npm install``` to install the development dependencies.
+There are only two: the `typescript` compiler and `lite-server`.
+Both will be installed locally when you execute this command.
+3. From a terminal either run ```npx tsc -w``` or ```node_modules/.bin/tsc -w``` to automatically watch for and compile changes in multiple typescript files in the project.
+4. From a separate terminal run ```npx lite-server``` or ```npm run dev``` to launch the development server in your browser.

+## Screencast

  * [YouTube Video - Navigation for Single Page Applications](https://www.youtube.com/watch?v=xN9QxPtK2LM&feature=youtu.be)
  * [Code Examples Viewer](http://curran.github.io/screencasts/navigation/examples/viewer/#/).
 Use left and right arrow keys to navigate.